wyang17/SQuIRE/README.md

     * `exec $SHELL`

 5. Create new virtual environment
-    * `conda create --name squire --override-channels -c iuc -c bioconda -c conda-forge -c defaults -c r python=2.7.9 bioconductor-deseq2=1.16.1 r-base=3.4.1 r-pheatmap bioconductor-vsn bioconductor-biocparallel=1.12.0 r-ggrepel  star=2.5.3a  bedtools=2.25.0 samtools=1.1 stringtie=1.3.3 igvtools=2.3.93  ucsc-genepredtobed    ucsc-genepredtogtf  ucsc-bedgraphtobigwig r-hexbin `
+    * `conda create --name squire_test --override-channels -c iuc -c bioconda -c conda-forge -c defaults -c r python=2.7.13 bioconductor-deseq2=1.16.1 r-base=3.4.1 r-pheatmap bioconductor-vsn bioconductor-biocparallel=1.12.0 r-ggrepel  star=2.5.3a  bedtools=2.25.0 samtools=1.1 stringtie=1.3.3 igvtools=2.3.93  ucsc-genepredtobed    ucsc-genepredtogtf  ucsc-bedgraphtobigwig r-hexbin git=2.11.1`

     * Type `y` to proceed.

-5. Install SQuIRE in the virtual environment
-    * `pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple SQuIRE`

 6. **Activate the virtual environment each time you the SQuIRE pipeline**

     * `source activate squire`
+    * The conda installation message may instruct the use of 'conda activate squire'.
+However, this is a newer and less stable usage than "source activate squire", which we recommend.

+7. Install SQuIRE in the virtual environment
+    * `git clone https://github.com/wyang17/SQuIRE; cd SQuIRE; pip install -e .`    *

 SQuIRE was written and tested with the following specific versions of software: